SAP-archive/teched2020-developer-keynote/storyboard.md

   * Auto Scaling
   * Auto restart

-# Back to CAP (Briefly)
+# CAP brain - transmit

-* Enrich the original Business Object from S/4 with custom logic and then pass that along to ABAP
+* Publish new event "Internal/Charityfund/Increased" containing enriched sales order summary info, for ABAP stack
-* But not a direct call to ABAP but instead raising custom message on Enterprise Messaging - loosely couple these two services
+* But not a direct call to ABAP but instead raising custom message on Enterprise Messaging - loose coupling

 # ABAP